Thermalization of isolated quantum many-body system and the role of entanglement: Results

-Till now what we find is that in the limit of large $N$ the fluctuation in the expectation value of observable $\hat{A}$ in an energy eigenstate of interacting Hamiltonian becomes negligible, and the expectation value remains equal to the microcanonical average. \paragraph*{} To find out the time average of the expectation value, let us consider an arbitrary initial state of the system,
+In the limit of large $D_{E'_{i}}$, the fluctuation in the expectation value of the observable $\hat{A}$ in an energy eigenstate of interacting Hamiltonian becomes negligible, which is clear from the above equation.